McAndrew start in 1950

 No pattern has emerged since their demise – in their last run in the event, they were behind the Clydesdale Harriers team until Glen Stewart caught and passed Clydesdale’s Graeme Reid on the final stage.
 Their main challengers during their brief existence however was Shettleston Harriers: note their two wins in the McAndrew in the 90’s.
 No pattern has emerged on the latest course since the demise of Racing Club with a variety of winners although Shettleston did win it for three consecutive years from 2007 to 2009.
 Winners since 2003 have been Ronhill Cambuslang Harriers (2004), Inverclyde AC (2006), Shettleston Harriers (2007, 2008 and 2009) and Glasgow University Hares and Hounds in 2010.

-There are some personal memories of the races via the McAndrew Personals link below.
+There are some results from the 1960’s and some personal memories of the races via the McAndrew Personals links below.